-- sanctions that will limit the amount of deposits Russian citizens (expected to be non-residents or nationals of the UK) can make in UK bank accounts (above £50,000).
-We expect this may be similar to the EU sanctions described below; and - on 8 March 2022, the UK Government announced that "[t]he UK will phase out imports of Russian oil ... by the end of the year."
+- · sanctions that will ban exports of luxury goods to Russia; - sanctions that will limit the amount of deposits Russian citizens (expected to be non-residents or nationals of the UK) can make in UK bank accounts (above £50,000).
+We expect this will take the same form as the EU sanctions described below; and - on 8 March 2022, the UK Government announced that "[t]he UK will phase out imports of Russian oil ... by the end of the year."
+The UK has not yet enacted any legislation to give effect to this.